 There is much to like about his game starting with his great vision, superior passing skills, slick puck-handling ability and high-end shot.
 The elusiveness and anticipation he possesses combined with his natural feel for creating offense give him a skill package that compensates for his deficiencies; speed, strength and defensive play.
 Factors that can’t be overlooked are his determination to improve his weaknesses and his willingness to commit to the journey that landed him an NHL opportunity.

-Da Costa is playing for Binghamton in the AHL for the 2012-13 season.
+Da Costa is likely playing for Binghamton in the AHL for the 2013-14 season, but may see some time with the Senators.